barryclark/jekyll-now/_posts/2020-05-16-poisson-distribution-mean-estimation.md

 comments_id: 8
 ---

-If we want to estimate the mean for Poisson count data is it better to keep all the data, or is the sum and the number of summands enough?
-Turns out it is and here are the calculations.
-Plus I calculate the posterior distribution for the mean for three different choices of prior and give the expressions for the *a posteriori* estimate for the mean.
+Assume we want to estimate the mean for Poisson count data: is it better to keep all the data, or is the sum and the size of the dataset enough?
+Let me do the calculations here.
+I'll also give the posterior distribution for three different choices of prior.

 # The Problem